cpjobling/eg-150-textbook/_sources/laplace_transform/index.md

 Its principle benefits are:

-* it enables us to represent differential equations that model the behaviour of systems in the time domain as polynomials in $s$ which facilitates their solution
+* it enables us to represent differential equations that model the behaviour of systems in the time domain as polynomials in $s$ which facilitates their solution as we will now demonstrate

 * it converts time convolution (which is how we determine the time-response of a system to a given signal) into a simple multiplication in the $s$ domain

 * it allows us to model linear time-invariant (LTI) system components using transfer functions and systems by block diagrams

-* block diagram analysis allows us to readily compute system responses to complex signals.
+* block diagram analysis allows us to readily compute system responses to complex signals and facilitates system simulation and system analysis.

 The only downside is that time $t$ is a real value whereas the Laplace transformation operator $s$ is a complex exponential $s = \sigma + j\omega$.